Victorblade38/single-page-cv/README.md

 Once you've opened index.html in a browser, the favicon should appear in the browser tab.
 If you don't see it, try refreshing the page or clearing the browser cache.

 ### License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the `MIT License`.